Skip to main content

 - Cardiovascular disease

-Also note that a period of 2 months must be respected between an anti-covid vaccine injection and an injection of hyaluronic acid and vice versa.
+Also note that a period of 2 months must be observed between an injection of anti-covid vaccine and an injection of hyaluronic acid and vice versa.

 How long does the treatment last?

-Depending on the practitioner, the number of areas to be treated, the extent of the improvements to be made, and the possible need for anesthesia, the injection session can last from 20 minutes to 1 hour.
-In practice, there are several injection techniques and each doctor/nurse will adopt their own method and adapt it to each case to obtain the best results.
+Depending on the practitioner, the number of areas to be treated, the extent of the improvements to be made, and the possible need for anesthesia, an injection session can last from 20 minutes to 1 hour.
+In practice, there are several injection techniques, and each doctor/nurse will adopt their own method, adapting it to each individual case to achieve the best results.

 After your injection session?

-• It is advisable not to put anything on your skin that is not recommended by your practitioner for 12 hours following the treatment,
+• It is advised not to put anything on your skin that is not recommended by your practitioner for 12 hours following the treatment

-• Avoid dental treatments, any other type of cosmetic procedure
+• Avoid dental treatments and any other type of cosmetic procedure

-• Avoid all sporting activities for 2 hours following the injections
+• Avoid all sporting activities for 2 hours after the injections

-• Do not expose yourself to the sun if there are post-injection bruises
+• Avoid sun exposure if there are post-injection bruises

-• Avoid extreme temperatures (intense cold, sauna or hammam, etc.) for two weeks following treatment
+• Avoid extreme temperatures (intense cold, sauna or steam room...) for two weeks following treatment

-• Avoid anti-inflammatories in the 4 hours following the injections
+• Avoid anti-inflammatory drugs for 4 hours after the injections

 How long does a botulinum toxin injection session last?

-The botulinum toxin injection only takes a few minutes.
-The injection points and the quantities to be injected are very precise and require excellent knowledge of the anatomy of the face.
-These are determined in advance during your first information visit.
+The botulinum toxin injection takes only a few minutes.
+The injection points and quantities are very precise and require an excellent knowledge of facial anatomy.
+These are determined in advance during your initial consultation.

-Are there any special precautions after a botulinum toxin injection?
+Are there any special precautions to take after a botulinum toxin injection?

-After an injection of botulinum toxin, you should not massage the treated area.
-You should contract the muscles in the injected area for the first hour after the injection and avoid lying down and tilting your head down.
-Avoid sauna bath/Hammam as well as sport.
+After a botulinum toxin injection, do not massage the treated area.
+Contract the muscles in the injected area for the first hour after the injection and avoid lying down or bending your head downwards.
+Avoid baths, saunas/steam rooms, and exercise.

 What is the difference between botulinum toxin and hyaluronic acid?

 Botulinum toxin and hyaluronic acid are two complementary treatments.
 One does not replace the other.
-Hyaluronic acid will treat the wrinkle by filling it.
-Botulinum toxin is the treatment for the muscles that cause this wrinkle to appear.
-The two are sometimes complementary.
+Hyaluronic acid treats wrinkles by filling them.
+Botulinum toxin treats the muscles that cause the wrinkle to form.
+The two are sometimes used together.

 Is the treatment painful?

-Thanks to the extra-fine needles and the application of ice just before the treatment, patients feel almost nothing during botulinum toxin injections.
-It is possible that a slight burning sensation or temporary pressure may be felt.
+Thanks to the use of ultra-fine needles and the application of ice just before treatment, patients feel almost nothing during botulinum toxin injections.
+A slight burning sensation or temporary pressure may be felt.

 What are the contraindications for PRP?